olebole/irafdoc/doc/kpnocoude.bplot.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
   1. To plot all of apertures of the multiaperture spectra indicated by the file
-  <tt>"nite1.lst"</tt> on the default plotter and run in the background:
+  <span style="font-family: monospace;">"nite1.lst"</span> on the default plotter and run in the background:
   </p>
   <pre>
       cl&gt; bplot @nite1.lst graphics=stdplot &amp;